 The news headlines surrounding these announcements always make it feel like a product we can actually eat is just around the corner.
 In reality, lab-grown meat will probably remain behind the closed doors of facilities for a few more years at least.
 The sector still faces financial challenges and is in an experimental stage, particularly in terms of creating a product that can be scaled and that people will want to eat.

-Unlike space travel, we’re far more likely to actually have access to lab-grown meat in our lifetime.
+We'll nearly certainly have access to lab-grown meat in our lifetime.
 So there’s really only one thing left for us to ask: would you eat it?

 For us, the answer is yeah, probably.
 There are obviously cognitive hurdles to get over (lab-grown meat needs help rebranding) and some ethical issues to resolve (like the use of FBS).
-But with the amount of investment going into this sector, it seems likely we’ll see something in our supermarkets that resembles and tastes as good as conventional meat in the next decade.
+But with the amount of investment going into this sector, we'll probably see something in our supermarkets that resembles and tastes as good as conventional meat in the next decade.
 In the meantime, we’re pretty content with plant-based imitations or, you know, vegetables.